MicrosoftDocs/azure-devops-yaml-schema/task-reference/bash-v3.md

 **`filePath`** - **Script Path**<br>
 `string`.
 Required when `targetType = filePath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path of the script to execute.
-Must be a fully qualified path or relative to $(System.DefaultWorkingDirectory).
+The path of the script to execute.
+This must be a fully qualified path or relative to `$(System.DefaultWorkingDirectory)`.
 <!-- :::editable-content-end::: -->
 <br>